Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 ## Timeout

-The MLAPI uses a callback system in order to allow for external validation.
+The MLAPI uses a callback system to allow for external validation.
 For example, you might have a steam authentication ticket sent as the `ConnectionData` that you want to validate against steams servers.
 This can take some time.
 If you don't call the callback method within the time specified in the `ClientConnectionBufferTimeout` configuration the connection will be dropped.
 This time starts counting when the transport has told the MLAPI about the connection.
-This means that you cannot attack the MLAPI by never sending the buffer, it will still time you out.
+This means that you can't attack the MLAPI by never sending the buffer, it will still time you out.

 ## Security